Pasilla Pepper: A Wonderful Mexican Chile

 Pasilla Pepper Substitutes

 If your recipe calls for pasilla peppers, you may have a hard time finding them on the fly.
-I’d recommend calling any local specialty grocery stores to see if they have any, as there isn’t any one perfect alternative.
+I’d recommend calling any local specialty grocery stores to see if they sell them, as there isn’t any one perfect alternative.

 Here are a couple ideas on how to replace pasilla peppers:

-• Ancho chile.
+- Ancho chile.
 Ancho pepper is the dehydrated form of poblano peppers.
-The pods are a different shape, but they share a similar, raisin-like flavor, and also a similar, low heat level.
+The peppers are a different shape, but they share a similar, raisin-like flavor, and a low heat level.

 Grow Your Own Pasilla Chiles

-While you technically can’t grow pasilla chiles, as they are the dried version, you can grow Chilaca peppers.
-The process is as easy as growing any other C. annuum pepper variety, such as jalapenos or banana peppers.
+To make your own pasilla chile, you’ll need to grow chilaca peppers.
+The process is as easy as growing any other C. annuum pepper variety, such as jalapeños or banana peppers.

 Depending on where you live, it may be easiest to find pasilla/chilaca pepper seeds rather than young plants.
-You’ll have to start seeds indoors 6-8 weeks before your last frost date and move the plants outside to mature and form the peppers.
+You’ll have to start seeds indoors 6-8 weeks before your last frost date and move the plants outside to mature.

 I hope this article has inspired you to either grow your own pasillas, or at least try some dried pasilla peppers at home.
 I am a big fan of the pasilla pepper, with its unique flavor and mild heat, and I think you will be too!